rls-moe/nyx/README.md

 * More efficient KV usage, images and thumbnails should be moved into seperate entries so that decoding thread and reply data is less costly.
 * Implement Host-Whitelisting more efficiently
 * Manual Hostname Whitelisting (only enable admin panels globally)
+* Global links (kinda like WordPress: "home URL" to be hosted in a subdirectory path, and "board root URL" to "return home" from inside a board)
+* Admin panel refactoring
+    * Password change, instead of deleting an entry and re-creating with a different password
+    * Board deletion
+    * Modern-ish admin panel restyling
 * Database Tool for the following functions:
     * Online & Offline Management
     * Manage Administrators and Moderators